Find below complete policy content or download the official directive.

 B. All announcements will be publicized for at least ten working days prior to the application deadline.

-C. When appropriate, television or radio spots, newspapers or other mass media will be used to announce recruitment periods.
+C. When appropriate, broadcast, digital, internet, outdoor and/or print media will be used to announce recruitment periods.

 D. All job announcements, literature, or other publications used in recruiting efforts will advertise the Police Division as an Equal Opportunity Employer.
 Additionally, literature used with photographs will depict women and minorities in various law enforcement roles.